Germany: COVID incidence rate jumps to over 200 for first time | DW | 08.11.2021

 "The danger is immense that we will lose control of the pandemic in schools," he added.

-He called for masks to be reintroduced for students and teachers to be tested daily if case numbers were very high.
+He called for masks to be reintroduced at schools and teachers to be tested daily if case numbers were very high.

 Rising case numbers in the eastern state of Saxony are pushing authorities to introduce a 2G rule to many areas of public life.
 The restriction means only vaccinated and recovered persons can access enclosed spaces.